keatane/italian_museum_scraper/README.md

 # italian_museum_scraper
 A simple non-threaded category-based museum scraper for italian museums at [MuseiOnline](https://www.museionline.info/musei/).
-This scraper allow to collect contact information from each museum.
+This scraper allows to collect contact information from each museum.

 ## How-to
 1. Edit museum categories in museum.py